A Uniform Interface for Computing Contacts¶

 trj_contacts.results

-2. We initialize the LahutaTrajectoryContacts class with the res_dif and radius arguments set to 2 and 5, respectively.
-This means that we will only compute contacts between residues that are at most 2 residues apart and that are within 5 Å of each other.
+LahutaTrajectoryContactsclass with theres_difandradiusarguments set to 2 and 5, respectively.
+This means that we will only compute contacts between residues that are at most 2 residues apart and that are within 5 Å of each other. - We compute contacts for each frame in the trajectory.
+We use 4 processes to do this in parallel.